 Uplifting Athletes is a nonprofit organization founded in 2007 that harnesses the power of athletics to build a community that invests in the lives of the more than 30 million people impacted by rare diseases in America.
-Since its inception, Uplifting Athletes has raised more than \$9 million by engaging athletes in order to positively impact the rare disease community through driving action, awareness, and funding research.
+Since its inception, Uplifting Athletes has raised more than \$11 million by engaging athletes in order to serve people impacted by rare diseases for today through Uplifting Experiences, tomorrow by funding rare disease research and the future by investing in leadership development.
 To learn more about Uplifting Athletes visit upliftingathletes.org.